deepmodeling/dpdispatcher/doc/examples/expanse.md

 [Expanse](https://www.sdsc.edu/support/user_guides/expanse.html) is a cluster operated by the San Diego Supercomputer Center.
 Here we provide an example to run jobs on the expanse.

 The machine parameters are provided below.
 Expanse uses the SLURM workload manager for job scheduling. `remote_root` has been created in advance.
-It's worth metioned that we do not recommend to use the password, [SSH keys](https://www.ssh.com/academy/ssh/key) are used instead to improve security.
+It's worth metioned that we do not recommend to use the password, so [SSH keys](https://www.ssh.com/academy/ssh/key) are used instead to improve security.

 ```{literalinclude} ../../examples/machine/expanse.json
 :language: json